2023 Travel Guide to Sapporo: The Capital City of Hokkaido, Japan

 Check out our complete list of recommended Hotels in Sapporo, or you may also see available Airbnb properties in the city.

 Sapporo Factory is a big mall that sells international and local brands.
 There are also souvenir shops, like the Souvenir Shop Mina Mina.
 The Sapporo Drug Store isn’t a souvenir shop, but it sells various items that you can only find in Japan, so you might find something interesting there!
 Even if you don’t intend to buy anything, walking in Sapporo Factory will be a nice immersive cultural tour.

 Sapporo Jyogai Market / Sapporo Central Wholesale Market

 This is a farmer’s market that sells the freshest seafood in Sapporo.
-Of course, there is no way to bring a crab home, but it’s fascinating to see Sapporo’s version of the wet market.
+Of course, there is no way to bring a crab home, but seeing Sapporo’s version of the wet market is fascinating.
 You may also buy Japanese snacks, dried fish flakes, and other spices from here, and you can take those home.